splinesreticulating/WellSaid/README.md

 If you'd like to securely access WellSaid remotely, consider using a service like [Tailscale](https://tailscale.com).
 Tailscale sets up a secure private network (a mesh VPN) that connects your devices, making it simple and safe to access your app.

 All that's required in the app is that you set the `ALLOWED_HOST` variable in your `.env` file to the address provided by Tailscale.
-If `ALLOWED_HOST` is left unset, the server will accept connections from any host.
-Always define it when exposing WellSaid beyond your local machine.

 For more details, visit [Tailscale's documentation](https://tailscale.com/kb/).

 ### iOS Home Screen Icons (and HTTPS Gotchas)